-2020 Taxable Assessed Valuation September 1, 2020 September 1, 2020 September 1, 2020 September (a) (b) Gross Direct Debt Outstanding \$145,975,000 132,215,731 \$278,190,731 (c) (d) Ratios of Gross Direct Debt to: 2020 Taxable Assessed Valuation Estimated Taxable Assessed Valuation as of September 1, 2020 Ratios of Gross Direct Debt and Estimated Overlapping Debt to: 2020 Taxable Assessed Valuation Estimated Taxable Assessed Valuation as of September 1, 2020 Debt Service Funds Available as of November 19, 2020 Operating Funds Available as of November 19, 2020 Capital Projects Funds Available as of November 19, 2020 \$15,607,662 (e)
+2020 Taxable Assessed Valuation (a) (b) Gross Direct Debt Outstanding Estimated Overlapping Debt Gross Direct Debt and Estimated Overlapping Debt \$145,915,000 132,215,731 \$278,130,731 (c) (d) Ratios of Gross Direct Debt to: 2020 Taxable Assessed Valuation Estimated Taxable Assessed Valuation as of September 1, 2020 Ratios of Gross Direct Debt and Estimated Overlapping Debt to: 2020 Taxable Assessed Valuation Estimated Taxable Assessed Valuation as of September 1, 2020 12.30% Debt Service Funds Available as of December 17, 2020 Operating Funds Available as of December 17, 2020 Capital Projects Funds Available as of December 17, 2020 \$9,563,003 \$15,488,703 (e)

-(a) The Harris County Appraisal District (the "Appraisal District") has certified \$2,154,245,919 of taxable value and an additional \$107,499,949 of taxable value remains uncertified.
+The Harris County Appraisal District (the "Appraisal District") has certified \$2,154,245,919 of taxable value and an additional $\overline{(a)}$ \$107,499,949 of taxable value remains uncertified.
 The uncertified value is the landowner's opinion of the value; however, such value is subject to review and downward revision prior to certification.
 No tax will be levied on said uncertified value until it is certified by the Appraisal District.
 See "TAXING PROCEDURES."

 Provided by the Appraisal District for informational purposes only.
-Such amounts reflect an estimate of the taxable assessed
+Such amounts reflect an estimate of the taxable assessed (b) value within the District on September 1, 2020.
+Increases in value that occur between January 1, 2020 and September 1, 2020 will be assessed for purposes of taxation on January 1, 2020.
+No tax will be levied on such amount until it is certified.
+See "TAXING PROCEDURES."

-- Includes the Bonds and the Outstanding Bonds.
-See "Outstanding Bonds" herein. - See "Estimated Overlapping Debt" and "-Overlapping Taxes" herein.
+After the refunding of the Refunded Bonds and the issuance of the Bonds.
+Includes the Series 2021 Bonds expected to be issued on January 14, 2021.
+See "Outstanding Bonds" herein. (c)

-Neither the Bond Order nor Texas law require that the District maintain any particular balance in the Debt Service Fund. (e)
+See "Estimated Overlapping Debt" and "-Overlapping Taxes" herein.
+The District will contribute \$50,000 of Debt Service Funds for the purpose for which the Bonds are being issued.
+Neither the (e) Bond Order nor Texas law require that the District maintain any particular balance in the Debt Service Fund.